Bose-Hubbard simulator with long-range hopping

-\fd{In the lattice excitons have accessible energies given by their number $n$ of NNs, yielding an energy shift $nV$ (Fig.2.b).
-As a result, we expect that up to 5 sub-radiant modes are possibly realized in the lattice, and distinguished energetically.
-This structure is captured by the PL spectrum, since the fractions of excitons with 0 to 4 NNs lead to distinct PL lines (Fig.2.b).
-In Fig.2.d-e we present spectral profiles at varying fillings, measured at different delays to the laser termination in the same experiments.
-For both situations, where excitons lack spatial order in the lattice, the spectra are quantified solely by adjusting the average fraction of occupied sites with 0 to 4 NN interactions (see insets), setting a spectral width of 75 $\mu$eV for each contribution and $V=50$ $\mu$eV (see also Fig.3.a-b).
-This verifies that sub-radiant phases include up to 5 distinct modes.
-However, let us underline that long-range tunneling only occurs between lattice sites with the same number of NNs (Fig.2.b).
-Let us also note that during the dissipative dynamics sub-radiant modes are incoherently coupled by radiative recombinations and NN tunneling ($t$), both varying $n$ for a given site.}
+In the lattice, excitons have accessible energies given by their number $n$ of NNs, yielding an energy shift $nV$ (Fig.2.c).
+This structure is directly captured by the PL spectrum, since the fractions of excitons with 0 to 4 NNs lead to PL lines at different energies (Fig.2.c).
+We illustrate this property in Fig.2.e, which presents spectral profiles at two different fillings, measured by varying $\Delta t$ for the same experimental conditions.
+For both situations, where excitons lack spatial order in the lattice, the spectra are quantified solely by adjusting the average fraction of occupied sites with 0 to 4 NN interactions (see insets), setting a spectral width of 75 $\mu$eV for each of their PL emission lines, and $V=50$ $\mu$eV.
+Hence, we deduce that sub-radiant phases include up to 5 distinguishable modes.
+However, let us underline that long-range hopping only occurs between lattice sites with the same number of NNs (Fig.2.b).
+Also, we note that during the dissipative dynamics sub-radiant modes are incoherently coupled by NN tunneling ($t$) and radiative recombinations, both varying $n$ for a given site.

-\fd{\textbf{Spatial-order and phase coherence} To detect coherent long-range hopping, controlled by $J$, spatial interferometry provides a direct approach.
-However, the inset in Fig.2.a shows that sub-radiant modes are observed through an around 2 $\mu$m extended region, i.e. too close to our spatial resolution (1.5 $\mu$m) to rely on this technique.
-Nevertheless, it has been shown that the coherence induced in collective phenomena between excitons is imprinted in their degree of temporal coherence \cite{Dang_2020,Prokofev2018}.
-The latter is accessed without spatial displacement of the PL image, by monitoring the interference contrast when PL fields are delayed by $\tau$ before being spatially superposed (Supplementary Information).
-Hence, one quantifies the excitons first-order time-correlation function $|g^{(1)}|(\tau)$, i.e. the Fourier transform of the PL spectrum.
-For a fixed 400 ns delay to the termination of the laser excitation, we precisely studied $|g^{(1)}|$ as a function of $\bar{N}$ by varying $P$.}
+\textbf{Spatial-order and phase coherence} To signal the coherent part of long-range hopping, $J$, spatial interferometry provides a direct approach.
+However, \fd{Fig.2.b} shows that sub-radiant modes are observed through an around 2 $\mu$m extended region, i.e. too close to our spatial resolution (1.5 $\mu$m) to rely on this technique.
+Nevertheless, it has been shown that the coherence induced in collective phenomena between excitons is possibly accessed by monitoring the PL degree of temporal coherence \cite{Dang_2020,Prokofev2018}. \fd{This Fourier transform spectroscopy is performed by measuring the interference contrast $\mathcal{V}$ between the PL emitted at two times separated by a controlled delay $\tau$ (Supplementary Information).
+The PL time coherence is hence revealed by the decay of $\mathcal{V}(\tau)$, which provides the Fourier transform of the PL spectrum \cite{bell2012}.}